PC Engine / TurboGrafx-16 Architecture

 Image

-Base required to connect the console with the reader [16].
+Base required to connect the console to the reader [16].
 It also supplies power and composite video out.

 Image